 - 1.1.1 Curtins were appointed by Ashe Construction Limited to provide traffic and transportation advice to support a planning application for the extension of the Long Lawford Primary School in Long Lawford, Warwickshire. - 1.1.2 It has been confirmed that a new two storey, six class teaching block with early years classroom extension, administration space, studio hall extension, expansion to car park and a new playground are all to be constructed at the site, with the existing buildings to be retained.
-It is proposed that this would increase the total number of school pupils from approximately 454 to 630 pupils, though the school is currently consented to accommodate 476 pupils.
-The overall number of full-time staff shall increase from 18 to 24.
+It is proposed that this would increase the total number of pupils from approximately 454 to 630 pupils, and the overall number of full-time staff shall increase from 18 to 24.
 It should be noted that the proposed development will not expand beyond the current site boundary. - 1.1.3 A Travel Plan (TP) was produced in April 2016 by Warwickshire County Council in order to encourage sustainable modes of transport whilst reducing car dependency (see Appendix A).